openprivacy/ansible-scap/README.md

 ## Operation

+Key:
+- *Host* - the machine which is hosting your Vagrant virtual machines (VMs)
+- *Dashboard* - the VM that will be running scans on a remote server (IP=192.168.56.101)
+- *Server* - the VM that will be scanned and hardened (IP=192.168.56.102)

+Run the commands below on the indicated machine.
+When prompted for a password for the "vagrant" user, enter "vagrant".
+In actual practice, SSH keys should be generated on the 'dashboard' and installed on the "servers" negating the need for password authentication.

 ### Host: Provision two vagrant machines: dashboard and server
 - `vagrant up`

+This creates the two VMs and, in addition, an "inventory" file that may be needed in a step below.
+On most GNU/Linux boxes, this inventory file can be viewed with this command:

+- `cat .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory`

 #### Host: Networking fails until... have you turned it off and on again?
+Try:
+- `ping 192.168.56.101`

+If that fails, then do:
 - `vagrant halt`
 - `vagrant up`

+For some reason, this seems to fix the networking. _Magic._

 ### Dashboard: Run the first scan of 'server'
 _Note: The myfisma/GovReadyfile was set up during provisioning._